thuyvi/beat_the_edutech/README.md

 I am here, alone in Canada, pursuing a Master degree in Education, and trying to persuade people to hire me as an education technologist...
 It's a pain-in-the-ass process.

-Last week, I have come to moan with a Graduate School counsellor that I was so depressed and lost, and that I should leave everything to go back to Vietnam.
+Last week, I had to visit and moan with a Graduate School counsellor that I was so depressed and lost, and that I was thinking about leaving everything to go back to Vietnam.
-She has helped me a lot.
-Now, I am writing to encourage myself.<br> It is like a cycle of depression.
+We had a long talk.
+Now, I am writing to encourage myself as a process of therapy.<br> It is a cycle of depression.

 I know that I should keep moving on, believing the journey to define myself.